 Stay overnight in Lhasa

-In the morning, you are heading to Drak Yerpa, a place may not be that famous but with its advantage.
+In the morning, you are heading to Drak Yerpa, a place maybe not that famous but with its advantage.
 It consists of a monastery and several ancient meditation caves.
-There are some holes that kind of arrows left in the cliffs are believed to prove that the legendary hero Gesar of Ling had visited this valley.
+There are some holes that kind of arrows left in the cliffs are believed to prove that the legendary hero Ling Gesar had visited this valley.

 Stay overnight in Lhasa